metafizzy/flickity/notes.md

   - set to height of item
   - allow user to set with CSS -->

+move utils to its own repo
+move unipointer to its own repo try integrating Draggabilly with unipointer
+Grunt file for building dist

 ## Feature requests

 take care of imagesLoaded in an option or something